Unstructured-IO/unstructured/docs/source/platform.rst

 Its key functionalities are enhanced with `chunking strategies <https://unstructured-io.github.io/unstructured/core/chunking.html>`__, `embedding generation <https://unstructured-io.github.io/unstructured/core/embedding.html>`__ for RAG, and compatibility with multiple file types (text, images, PDFs, and many more).
 Additionally, it's designed for global reach with SOC 2 compliance and support for over 50 languages, ensuring a secure, versatile, and comprehensive data management solution.

+  **Note**: Unstructured Platform is currently in beta.
+Fill out the form on the `Platform product page <https://unstructured.io/platform>`__ on our website to join the wait list.

 Table of Content
 ****************